Money For Nothing

 Mark Knopfler’s guitar sound on Money for Nothing was a departure from his signature clean Stratocaster tone, which was prominent on the first two Dire Straits albums.
 Instead, he opted for a distorted guitar sound reminiscent of Billy Gibbons’ style from ZZ Top.
 The result was a bold and distinctive sound that instantly caught listeners’ attention.

-The recording of Money for Nothing used a variety of reverb units, including EMT plate reverbs, as well as two of the latest digital reverbs at the time, the AMS RMX 16 and the Sony DRE-2000.
+The recording of Money for Nothing (to a Sony PCM-3324) used a variety of reverb units, including EMT plate reverbs, as well as two of the latest digital reverbs at the time, the AMS RMX 16 and the Sony DRE-2000.
 Although it is unclear which reverb units were used where, it is widely acknowledged that the song heavily relied on the creative use of reverb to achieve its signature sound.
 The mastering was done by Bob Ludwig using a Sony PCM-1630 Digital Audio Processor.

 Money for Nothing is a testament to Dire Straits’ musical prowess and innovative use of recording technology.
 The song’s enduring popularity stands as a testament to its impact and influence on the music industry, making it a classic that remains as relevant today as it was in 1985.